Newsletter #1 for Masters age Rio tour

 After clearing immigration, we will go to the luggage area to pick up our luggage.
 We will transfer to our hotel on Copacabana Beach in RIO (about a 1 hour drive).

-Prior to departure you will be receiving a tour tee shirt, tour backpack and 2 luggage tags (one for your check in luggage and one for your carry on backpack).
+Prior to departure you will be receiving a tour tee shirt, 2 luggage tags (one for your check in luggage and one for your carry on).
 Please wear your tour tee shirt when you arrive to RIO it will help everyone find each other upon arrival.

 These are some of the "thoughts" from my first trip to RIO ...